benyamin-moraditabar/benyamin-moraditabar/README.md

 ### Hi 👋 My name is Benyamin

 <hr>
-🎓MSc student of biophysics, Tarbiat Modares University (TMU)
+🎓  MSc student of biophysics, Tarbiat Modares University (TMU)

 🌍  I'm based in Iran, Tehran

 🔭  I’m currently working on molecular dynamics of protein-peptide interactions

 ✉️  You can contact me at benyamin.moraditabar@gmail.com